zeek/zeek/frameworks/signatures.rst

   each packet.
 To match at arbitrary positions, you can prefix the regular expression with ``.*``, as done in the examples above.

-* To match on non-ASCII characters, Bro's regular expressions support the ``\x<hex>`` operator.
+* To match on non-ASCII characters, Zeek's regular expressions support the ``\x<hex>`` operator.
 CRs/LFs are not treated specially by the signature engine and can be matched with ``\r`` and ``\n``, respectively.
-Generally, Bro follows `flex's regular expression syntax
+Generally, Zeek follows `flex's regular expression syntax
   <http://westes.github.io/flex/manual/Patterns.html>`_.
   See the DPD signatures in ``base/frameworks/dpd/dpd.sig`` for some examples of fairly complex payload patterns.

 * The data argument of the :zeek:id:`signature_match` handler might not carry the full text matched by the regular expression.
-Bro performs the matching incrementally as packets come in; when the signature eventually fires, it can only pass on the most recent chunk of data.
+Zeek performs the matching incrementally as packets come in; when the signature eventually fires, it can only pass on the most recent chunk of data.